JaviCervera/leaflang/README.md

 Data can be stored in variables.
 Pico is a statically typed language, meaning that a type must be specified for each variable that you use.
-For specifying the types, Pico uses suffixes, an approach taking from BASIC.
+For specifying the types, Pico uses suffixes, an approach taken from BASIC.
 The suffixes are:

 * `%`: Integer.
 * `#`: Real.